-It would be a reasonable conclusion to draw from the previous sections that we are left in the somewhat unsatisfying position of observing that there is near-universal deployment in today's Internet of NAT devices that do not conform to any particular well-defined behaviour set.
+It would be a reasonable conclusion to draw from the previous sections that we are left in the somewhat unsatisfying position of observing that there is near-universal deployment in today's Internet of NAT devices that don't conform to any particular well-defined behaviour set.
 NAT behaviour varies across implementations, and NATs have no ability to disclose their particular behaviours to applications that are attempting to compensate for their presence in the path.
-It is extremely challenging for applications to reliably predict the behaviour of the NATs that lie in the path, and more so in the face of multiparty applications, such as interactive game environments, where the application is attempting to understand the level to which this silent intermediary is capable of supporting a relatively promiscuous NAT binding state in terms of external entities that wish to send packets to the local host, and communicate between themselves about the local host as a single entity.
+It is extremely challenging for applications to reliably predict the behaviour of the NATs that lie in the path, and more so in the face of multi-party applications, such as interactive game environments, where the application is attempting to understand the level to which this silent intermediary is capable of supporting a relatively promiscuous NAT binding state in terms of external entities that wish to send packets to the local host, and communicate between themselves about the local host as a single entity.

-NATs, Client-Server, Peer-to-Peer, and Multiparty Applications
+4.1 NATs, Client-Server, Peer-to-Peer and Multi-Party Applications

 NATs, as a class of devices, have strong associations with a client-server model of communications.
-As long as all the servers have a consistent external visibility, with stable addresses in terms of an IP address and port number, and as long as clients initiate connections with servers in a fixed two-party communications model using TCP as a transport protocol, and refrain from turning on IP Security (IPSec), then NATs generally behave in a relatively stable and unobtrusive manner.
+As long as all the servers have a consistent external visibility, with stable addresses in terms of an IP address and port number, and as long as clients initiate connections with servers in a fixed two-party communications model using TCP as a transport protocol, and refraining from turning on IPSEC, then NATs generally will behave in a relatively stable and unobtrusive manner.
 Applications that operate conservatively in this limited mode can be unaware of the presence of NATs in their path.
 The relatively widespread deployment of NATs and the continued use of client-server-based applications on the Internet attests to the capability of the NAT to perform transparently and effectively within the strict confines of this particular mode of communication.

-However, peer-to-peer applications are more problematic for NATs, because they have extended the model of a NAT beyond its original realm of capability.
-If the desire is to continue to support the NAT dynamic binding, but also allow external parties to initiate a communication to a local host, then the NAT ceases to be transparent and unobtrusive, and in this extended environment the NAT transforms itself into an application-visible network element.
-It is overly presumptuous to claim that NATs have led to the increasing deployment of multiparty applications on the Internet, but certainly multiparty applications have been seen to be useful in circumventing some of the more aggravating shortcomings of NATs in various peer-to-peer realms.
+However, peer-to-peer applications are more problematical for NATs, as they have extended the model of a NAT beyond its original realm of capability.
+If the desire is to continue to support the NAT's dynamic binding, but also allow external parties to initiate a communication to a local host, then the NAT ceases to be transparent and unobtrusive, and in this extended environment the NAT transforms itself into an application-visible network element.
+It is overly presumptuous to claim that NATs have lead to the increasing deployment of multi-party applications on the Internet, but certainly multi-party applications have been seen to be useful in circumventing some of the more aggravating shortcomings of NATs in various peer-to-peer realms.